SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_cli/readme.md

 # Wi-SUN - SoC CLI

 The Wi-SUN CLI (Command-Line Interface) sample application allows developers to easily evaluate the Wi-SUN stack APIs.
 The Wi-SUN command line interface provides a serial interface to a number of the Wi-SUN stack functions.
-For example, it can be used to connect the Wi-SUN device to a Wi-SUN border router and exchange IP packets.
+For example, it can be used to connect the Wi-SUN device to a Wi-SUN border router and exchange IP packets or perform RF tests.

 ## Getting Started